-Mila Kunis Honored by Hasty Pudding Theatricals Amid Backlash
+Mila Kunis Honored by Hasty Pudding, Helps Group Reveal New Policy

 "In considering an augmentation to the roots of what has made the Pudding famous, it is imperative that we take proper steps and make thoughtful considerations to ensure the continued success of our organization," the group says.
 "This is a conversation that has been ongoing for some time, and we look forward to continuing this dialogue with our members, officers, alumni, and the broader community."

+"Oh my God, this has been such a fun day so far.
+It's great.
+If you look at the list of women who have been honored, it's an incredible list to be a part of.
+I signed the wall and I signed it next to Helen Mirren," Kunis said at a Q&A event at Harvard.
+"I was like, 'Yeah!
+F--k yeah.
+It was great."

-Previous recipients of the group's Woman of the Year awards include Octavia Spencer, Kerry Washington, Helen Mirren, Renée Zellweger, Scarlett Johansson, Sandra Bullock and Amy Poehler, who joked about Hasty Pudding's exclusion of women when she accepted the honor in 2015.
+Other previous recipients of the group's Woman of the Year awards include Octavia Spencer, Kerry Washington, Renée Zellweger, Scarlett Johansson, Sandra Bullock and Amy Poehler, who joked about Hasty Pudding's exclusion of women when she accepted the honor in 2015.

 "You know it's time for a change when the Augusta National Golf Club has lapped you in terms of being progressive," she said, referring to the Georgia club's 2012 decision to admit women.

-Note: UPDATE: Harvard University's Hasty Pudding Theatricals group has announced a new policy regarding cast members following a backlash, while Mila Kunis accepted their Woman of the Year award and helped clarify their decision.